tonfactory/tons-docs/docs/installation.md

 ## Update

-If you use tons-interactive executable, just download newer version from the [releases page](https://github.com/tonfactory/tons-releases/releases) and replace current one.
+If you use an executable file, just download newer version from the [releases page](https://github.com/tonfactory/tons-releases/releases) and replace current one.

 For developers, to update tons with pip, run the following command
 ```bash